Pixel-based Reconfigurable Beamforming Networks Emulating Physical Movement in FAS: Introduction

-Previous high-speed FAS designs faced challenges in Tx applications \cite{Meta-fluid, PRA-FAS} due to the nonlinearity of PIN diodes under high-power operation \cite{pixel0}.
-The proposed PRBFN-FAS overcomes this by placing the PRBFN before PAs, guaranteeing small-signal conditions of reconfigurable components such as diodes.
+PIN diode nonlinearity under high power \cite{pixel0} prevents previous high-speed FAS designs from Tx deployment \cite{Meta-fluid, RHS, PRA-FAS}.
+The PRBFN‑FAS overcomes this by placing the PRBFN before the amplifiers, ensuring small‑signal operation of reconfigurable components.